 If your baby is suffering from heat rash, here are some treatments and home remedies you can try to cool them down and get their skin back to normal.

 It's worth noting that baby heat rash can also occur in the wintertime if you apply ointment on the skin that blocks your baby's pores and sweat glands.

 1. Cool them down

-A quick and easy way to cool them down is to use a surface wipe such as WaterWipes cruelty free, sensitive baby wipes.
+A quick and easy way to cool them down is to use a surface wipe such as WaterWipes biodegradable, vegan, cruelty-free and sensitive baby wet wipes.
 You can even put the wipes in the fridge first to provide a soothing experience.

-WaterWipes baby wipes are made with 99.9% purified water and just a drop of fruit extract and are safe to use on newborn babies and even premature babies.
-They help prevent nappy rash and are safe and soft enough to use to help heal heat rash.
+WaterWipes baby wipes are made with 99.9% purified water and just a drop of fruit extract and are gentle to use on newborn babies and even premature babies.
+They help prevent nappy rash and are gentle and soft enough to use to help heal heat rash.